shaan-shah/shaan-shah.github.io/_pages/books.md

 + Talent: How to Identify Energizers, Creatives, and Winners Around the World
 + Commodities Demystified - Trafigura
 + Prepayments Demystified - Trafigura
++ Signals: How Everyday Signs Can Help Us Navigate the World's Turbulent Economy
++ One More Ride on the Merry-Go-Round
++ Amul's India
++ Born Wild: Journeys into the Wild Hearts of India and Africa
++ The Autobiography of a Yogi - Paramhansa Yogananda
++ Out of the Box - Harsha Bhogle
++ Everest 1953 - Mick Conefrey
++ Insects - MS Mani
++